Is staying focused at work or school a challenge—more so because you feel the need for constant motion?

 - Mindfulness therapy: Mindfulness-based techniques can help reduce mind-wandering and distractability, enhance your attention, and help regulate your emotions.

 - ADHD support groups: Support groups connect you to people with ADHD, giving you assess to helpful advice, encouragement, and comfort from those who understand your struggles.
-ADDA’s ADHD virtual support groups are a fantastic place to grow, learn, and journey alongside people who have walked in your shoes.
+ADDA’s Online Support Group for Beginners is a fantastic place to grow, learn, and journey alongside people who have walked in your shoes.

 - ADHD coaching: An ADHD coach works with you to create structures and strategies that help you stay on track, manage your commitments, and hone valuable skills like organization and time management.